About IPR

 Workshops– Periodically IPR offers workshops on grantwriting, interdisciplinary research, and technical tools for conducting transparent and reproducible research.

-Graduate Students - IPR provides office space for fifteen graduate students, and graduate students are active participants in all IPR activities.
+Graduate Students - Graduate students are active participants in all IPR activities, and office space for graduate students is available in the IPR suite.
 Each fall, IPR organizes a graduate student conference jointly with the population center at Bowling Green State University.
 In 2015, IPR began offering the Graduate Interdisplinary Specialization in Demography.

 History